 a.
-Less-than-significant with mitigation incorporated.
+Less than significant with mitigation incorporated.
 A Biological Resources Assessment was completed for the proposed project.
-It was determined that the project site has the potential to result in significant impacts to some special-status wildlife species; however, no listed special-status plant species were found on the site during reconnaissance-level surveys (QK 2019).
+It was determined that the project site has the potential to result in significant impacts to some special-status wildlife species; however, no listed special-status plant species were found on the site during reconnaissance-level surveys (McCormick 2019).

-San Joaquin kit fox (SJKF) (Vulpes macrotis mutica), Swainson's hawk (Buteo swainsoni), American Badger (Taxidea taxus), and burrowing owl (BUOW) (Athene cunicularia) have a moderate potential to occur on the project site due to the presence of suitable habitat and/or known records in the project vicinity.
-During the reconnaissance survey, a potential SJKF den was observed.
-The SJKF is known to be a transient forager and could be a resident in the project vicinity, and therefore may occupy the project site occasionally.
-No indicators of occupation or use by the remainder of the species (e.g., scat, tracks, nesting materials, prey remains, or any other sign) were identified during the field survey; however, there is potential for use by these species in the future.
+San Joaquin kit fox (SJKF) (Vulpes macrotis mutica) and burrowing owl (BUOW) (Athene cunicularia) have a low potential to occasionally occur on the project site.
+No indicators of occupation or use by these species (e.g., scat, tracks, nesting materials, prey remains, or any other sign) were identified during the field survey (McCormick 2019).
+Despite any indication of use during the survey, there is potential for use by these species in the future.